saltstack/salt-bootstrap/CONTRIBUTING.md

 4. **Include a reproducible example** -- Provide the steps which led you to the problem.

-Please try to be as detailed as possible in your report, too.
+Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
-What Operating System?
+What operating system?
 What would you expect to be the outcome?
 All these details will help people to assess and fix any potential bugs.